You need digital analytics because, without appropriate metrics, your social media strategy flounders.

 Moreover, without effective marketing metrics, marketers can’t tell what works from what doesn’t.
 Their own strategies might not be the right ones or might not optimize market performance.

 Anyone who’s been around for a while knows the squishy metrics used by traditional marketing to support strategy — increased awareness, improved sentiment.
-The assumption was that these metrics translated into ROI, but the connection was always tenuous — and maybe absent all together.
+The assumption was that these metrics translated into ROI, but the connection was always tenuous — and may be absent altogether.

 The exception is direct marketing — which is where I got my early training.
 Because its materials were tangible, we KNEW how many folks bought based on a specific campaign and we could do effective A/B testing to determine which offer outperformed others.